By Edu Valor / Author - Spanish Chef

 Spanish cocido stew croquettes are one of those things you don’t always plan for—but once you taste them, you’ll wish you had leftovers more often.

-In our family, we’d make these crispy, savory bites when there were bits of meat and broth left from a big pot of cocido.
+In our family, we’d make these crispy, savory bites when there were bits of meat and broth left from a big pot of chickpea cocido.
 No one ever set out just to make croquettes.
 They were a happy result of something already delicious.

 They might come off as rustic, maybe even too simple, but trust me—flavor is where these croquettes shine.
+If you ever make Madrilenian cocido or a reduced version of it, this would be your chance.

 Not once have I heard someone complain about how they taste.
 If anything, people ask for seconds.
 They easily hold their own against chicken croquettes or cod croquettes.